saagarjha/saagarjha.github.io/_posts/2019-09-29-making-os-log-public-on-macos-catalina/2019-09-29-making-os-log-public-on-macos-catalina.md

 ## You must be this tall to ride

 As with any reverse-engineering exercise, we pull out our trusty disassembler and point it at `/usr/bin/log`.
-We're looking for the code that handles configurations, so it makes sense to look for the error we got earlier: searching for "Invalid Modes" gives us a string that we can cross-reference to a function that clearly handles parsing options for the `config` subcommand:
+We're looking for the code that handles configurations, so it makes sense to look for the error we got earlier; searching for "Invalid Modes" gives us a string that we can cross-reference to a function that clearly handles parsing options for the `config` subcommand:

 ![Hopper disassembly of the configuration parsing function inside of log](HopperConfigParser.png)